Large language models for automated scholarly paper review: A survey: Introduction

-With the development of technology, the ability of LLMs has evolved from the single module of processing text only to dealing with multiple modules of accepting different types of input.
-The latest version of OpenAI GPT-4o is a multimodal LLM that supports any combination of text, audio, and image inputs and generates any combination of text, audio, and image outputs.
-GPT-4o is particularly good at visual and audio understanding, allowing for real-time inference across audio, vision, and text.
-With this multimodal capability, the capabilities of LLMs have been greatly enhanced and their applications have been developed to a greater extent.

-Research shows that, in the current peer review process, LLMs have already been used for generating the content of reivew report~\citep{liang-monitoring-2024}.
-In the era of LLMs, we have no choice but to face the emergence of LLMs influencing peer review.
-Our previous paper proposes the concept and pipeline of automated scholarly paper review (ASPR) and envisions its future~\citep{lin-automated-2023}.
-At that time, ChatGPT was just released, and we clearly stated that the future directions of ASPR should ``embrace the changes brought by ChatGPT and other large language models (LLMs)''.
-As can be seen, since ChatGPT was released, numerous researchers have used LLMs to conduct ASPR or perform similar work.
-Also, there also exists some work that is not originally proposed for ASPR but can be used for ASPR.
-This phenomenon is exactly the coexistence phase of ASPR and peer review we presented.
-ASPR serves as a human assistant to write a better review report in peer review.
-At this phase, ASPR generation effects, related technologies, new resources, corresponding policies, ethics, etc. are further developed than before.
-These contents are closely concerned by the academic community, and are relevant to every researcher.
-It deserves to be collected, organized, and reviewed, therefore, we conduct this survey.
+In the domain of peer review, research indicates that, LLMs have already been employed to generate the content of review report~\citep{liang-monitoring-2024}.
+As LLMs continue to evolve, their influence on this domain is inevitable, necessitating a thorough examination of their role in scholarly evaluation.
+In our previous work, we proposed the concept and pipeline of automated scholarly paper review (ASPR) and outlined its potential future development~\citep{lin-automated-2023}.
+At that time, ChatGPT had just been released, and we explicitly stated that the future directions for ASPR should ``embrace the changes brought by ChatGPT and other large language models (LLMs)''.
+Since then, LLMs have been increasingly utilized by researchers to conduct ASPR or perform similar tasks.
+Furthermore, various studies, though not originally designed for ASPR, have demonstrated applicability in this domain, reinforcing our previously proposed concept of the coexistence phase where ASPR and traditional peer review function alongside each other.
+At this stage, ASPR serves as a human assistant to enhance the quality and efficiency of peer review.
+As its adoption grows, advancements in ASPR-related technologies, resource availability, policies, and ethical considerations continue to evolve, drawing increasing attention from the research community.
+Given the significance of these developments to scholars worldwide, it is crucial to systematically collect, analyze, and review this emerging body of work.

-In this survey paper, we conduct a review of ASPR at the coexistence phase in the era of LLMs.
-The structure of our review is as follows: